I’d run for ____. You fill in the blank. Here are a few suggestions: A frosty, cold beer, or maybe a few donuts.

 In competitive running, there’s carb-loading, and then there’s carb-rewarding.
 In Hood River, OR’s (near Portland) case, they’re all for the latter.
 Their annual Pints to Pasta 10k & Half Marathon will have you run a delightful trek through scenic farmland and end on the banks of the Columbia River.
 Yes, the race is spectacular… but now, on to the carbs.
 Not only will you be treated to your fill of a Full Sail brew or some Barefoot wine or bubbly, but you’ll also get the pasta feast.
 Refuel with heaping plates pasta and salad, and stuff your pockets with bread (we won’t tell).

 Wow, some people will really go the distance for a quality beer.
-And those who run the Bend Beer Chase in—you guessed it—Bend, Oregon know that the only way to finish a punishing six-person, 50-mile ultra race is by punishing your liver.
-Once the last member of your squad crosses the finish line, you’ll walk as a team on the final “Keg Leg,” a crawl of eight local breweries for the ultimate refreshment.
+And those who run the Beer Chase in Oregon, California, and Colorado know that the only way to finish a punishing six-person ultra race is by punishing your liver.
+Once the last member of your squad crosses the finish line, you’ll walk as a team on the final “Keg Leg,” a crawl of 12-20 local breweries for the ultimate refreshment.
 But we’ll head this question off from the start: No, your team van does not need “road sodas”.